openSUSE/devise_ichain_authenticatable/README.md

  # Activate the test mode, useful when no real iChain is present, like in
  # testing and development environments
  # config.ichain_test_mode = false

+ # In test mode, you can skip asking for the user information by always
+ # forcing the following username.
+The user will be permanently signed in.
  # config.ichain_force_test_username = "testuser"

+ # In test mode, force the following additional attributes
  # config.ichain_force_test_attributes = {:email => "testuser@example.com"}
 end
 ```